darbinreyes/subparprogrammer/README.md

 ## Project 1: Implement propositions from Euclid's Elements in C.

-* Current project status: in progress.
+* Current project status: Paused.
+Reconsidering the utility of this.
 * See [./C/euclid](https://github.com/darbinreyes/subparprogrammer/tree/master/C/euclid).

 ## Project 2: Transcribe and take notes on "Reasoning About Programs"